 Australia is one of the top nations in the world of Water Polo.
 Our Men and Women are competitive at the senior and junior levels.

 WPSA consists of four affiliated clubs representing a membership base of over 350 players and officials.
-In addition, there are a number of Schools that compete in the School Competitions.
+In addition, there are a large number of independent Schools that compete in the School Competitions.

 Whilst Water Polo has a small membership base, it is still the third largest aquatic sport in the State, behind swimming and diving.